 To find out if your palm tree is getting enough water, check the moisture level of the soil the next day after watering.
 The soil should be moist down to the root of the palm tree.
 If you are not sure how to check the moisture level, go here Watering Palm Trees.

 3. Root Damage

 Adding fertilizer to the soil when planting a palm is a common mistake.
 This is almost guaranteed to kill your palm.
 Palm tree roots are very fragile, and adding fertilizer so close to the root ball could damage it.

 A palm tree with damaged roots is more likely to get diseases and die.
 Newly planted palms should not be fertilized for the first 3-4 months.
 Give them some time to establish.

 4. Fertilizer Burn

-Burning palm tree with a fertilizer by putting it too close to the trunk.
+Burning a palm tree with a fertilizer by putting it too close to the trunk.
 It’s very easy to burn the palm tree trunk.
 Once the trunk is damaged it is harder for the palm tree to battle diseases.
 Keep a 2 feet distance from the trunk when fertilizing.

 5. Under Fertilizing